-- This Report provides the findings of the examination into the livetship's Neighbourhood Plan (referred to as the Neighbourhood Plan) prepared Tivetshall Parish Council. - As above, the Report recommends that the Neighbourhood, can show a go forward to a Referendum.
-At Referendum, should more than 5 %, votes be in favour of the Neighbourhood Plan, then the Plan would be vormally made by South Norfolk Council. - The Neighbourhood Plan would then ham part of the relevant development plan and as such a would be used to retermine planning applications and guide planting decisions in the wetshalls Neighbourhood Area. - 6 Neighbourhood planing provide companities with the power to establish their or a policies to shape ature development in and around where they live and work. - "Neighbourhe of plant are ses communities the power to develop a shared vision for heir area.
-Neighbourhood Plans can shape, direct and help aenve able development."
+- 3 This Report provides the findings of the examination into the Tivetshalls Neighbourhood Plan (referred to as the Neighbourhood Plan) prepared by Tivetshall Parish Council. - 4 As above, the Report recommends that the Neighbourhood Plan should go forward to a Referendum.
+At Referendum, should more than 50% of votes be in favour of the Neighbourhood Plan, then the Plan would be formally made by South Norfolk Council. - 5 The Neighbourhood Plan would then form part of the relevant development plan and as such, it would be used to determine planning applications and guide planning decisions in the Tivetshalls Neighbourhood Area. - 6 Neighbourhood planning provides communities with the power to establish their own policies to shape future development in and around where they live and work.

+"Neighbourhood planning gives communities the power to develop a shared vision for their area.
+Neighbourhood Plans can shape, direct and help to deliver sustainable development."
+(Paragraph 29, National Planning Policy Framework)

-(Paragraph 29, National Planning Policy Framework) - As a firmed under "Legal and Regulatory Compliance" in Section 2 on page 3 or the Basic Conditions Statement, submitted alongside the eighbourhood Plan, Tivetshall Parish Council is the Qualifying Body, timately responsible for the Neighbourhood Plan. - Section 2 of the Basic Conditions Statement also confirms that the Neighbourhood Plan relates to the development and use of land in the designated Tivetshalls Neighbourhood Area and that there is no other neighbourhood plan in place in the Tivetshalls Neighbourhood Area.
+- 7 As confirmed under "Legal and Regulatory Compliance" in Section 2 on page 3 of the Basic Conditions Statement, submitted alongside the Neighbourhood Plan, Tivetshall Parish Council is the Qualifying Body, ultimately responsible for the Neighbourhood Plan. - 8 Section 2 of the Basic Conditions Statement also confirms that the Neighbourhood Plan relates to the development and use of land in the designated Tivetshalls Neighbourhood Area and that there is no other neighbourhood plan in place in the Tivetshalls Neighbourhood Area.